Cyber Help, Inc.

 - Please send this information to CHI's Agent for Notice as follows:

-- If you have questions about our IPP and wish to contact us by phone, you may call 719-634-2771.
-However, calling is not a substitute for submitting an IPP report by mail or Fax.
+- If you have questions about IPP and wish to contact us more quickly, you can get started by email at email@example.com.
+However, emailing is not a substitute for submitting an IPP report by mail as soon as possible.